Types of Financial Aid offered at Southern Crescent Technical College:

-Beginning with the Fall Semester 2013, SCTC students who are receiving the HOPE Grant may also be eligible for additional financial assistance from Hope Career Grant (formerly known as Georgia’s Strategic Industries Workforce Development Grant (SIWDG)) Award for the following programs: Hope Career Grant Programs Fall 2016 To qualify, a SCTC student must be fully admitted to the college, enrolled in one of the above programs and receiving the HOPE Grant for the same term.
+Beginning with the Fall Semester 2013, SCTC students who are receiving the HOPE Grant may also be eligible for additional financial assistance from Hope Career Grant (formerly known as Georgia’s Strategic Industries Workforce Development Grant (SIWDG)) Award for the following programs: approved program of study.
+To qualify, a SCTC student must be fully admitted to the college, enrolled in one of the above programs and receiving the HOPE Grant for the same term.
 The amount of the Hope Career Grant (formerly SIWDG) Award is a fixed amount for each term of enrollment:

 |Program of Study||Enrolled Hours||Award Amounts|